MagnusTiberius/iocphttpd/README.md

 1) Uses jsoncpp, see https://github.com/open-source-parsers/jsoncpp for details.

 TODO:

-1) Setup AppVeyor to install bison.exe
+1) Setup AppVeyor to install bison.exe  -- done

+JOURNAL:

+4/10/15 - Configured win flex bison to generate output that could support multiple .y and .l files in one directory.